54n53/Secure_Communication/README.md

 ### Shell:
  - send_message_shell.sh (Sender):
  - receive_message_shell.sh (Receiver):

-## Key generation (AES - 256 bits)
-openssl rand -base64 32 > aes_key.txt

 ## Key generation (.pem)
 This is an example to generate the pair .pem keys (public and private). openssl genpkey -algorithm RSA -out private_key.pem -pkeyopt rsa_keygen_bits:4096 openssl rsa -pubout -in private_key.pem -out public_key.pem

-## Furure upgrades
+## Future upgrades
-First message indicates the format file that is gonna be sent.
+- The first message indicates the file format to be sent.
+- Use of hybrid encription, AES to encrypt data an RSA to send the AES key to the receiver. openssl rand -base64 32 > aes_key.txt